Maddy-O/instacart-clone/README.md

 ## Walkthrough

 - The first page is the index.html page where the basic info about instacart can be displayed, including header and footer.
+- In the header component of the index.html iteself we are having sign up and login functionalities.
 - The second page is the landing page which will be displayed once the user logs in.
 - On clicking on any of the category on landing page we route to the products page where products are filtered according to the category selected.
 - From the products page itself.
 Items can be added into the cart as shown in the screenshot.